1973 Land Yacht International Rear Bath Twin Bed Airstream Travel Trailer

 Even the curtains, upholstery, and carpeting are all still original and in great condition.

-I have checked and verified operation of the range, oven, water heater, and front catalytic heater.
+Verified operation of the range, oven, water heater, and front catalytic heater has been checked.

 The refrigerator gets cold and makes ice like a champ!
-I did test both gas and electric sections on separate days.
+Both gas and electric sections were tested on separate days.

-I put some water in and checked the water system.
-The pump runs at normal pressure and all faucets work.
+The water pump runs at normal pressure and all faucets work.

-I also checked the brakes.
-Exterior running lights worked when tested.
-The original Univolt (converter/battery charger that provides 12 volts when plugged in) malfunctioned (quit), but I replaced it with a replacement convertor unit that I had purchased as a spare for a motorhome that we no longer own.
-I left the Univolt in its original place because they were unique to some collectors and also incorporates a fuse block and feeds a front battery gauge.
-It does not have a current battery – I will leave that up to the future owner to replace with the preferably deep cycle type they desire.
+Brakes and exterior running lights worked when tested.
+The original Univolt (converter/battery charger that provides 12 volts when plugged in) malfunctioned (quit), but was replaced with a convertor unit that had been purchased as a spare for a motorhome.
+The original Univolt was left installed in its original place because they were unique to some collectors and also incorporates a fuse block and feeds a front battery gauge.

 This was a top of the line model and included almost every available option.

-My parents brought it home and we built a second shed for the farm for other reasons, but also with storing this trailer in mind.
+My parents built a second shed with storing this trailer in mind.
 Since it was a 24/7 family dairy farm, there wasn’t a lot of camping time.
-My parents took it to a popular area campground (45 miles away) a few times and would join their friends with their respective campers (it was kind of cute how they would get adjoining campsites in kind of a “circle the wagons” fashion.
+My parents took it to a popular area campground (45 miles away) a few times and would join their friends with their respective campers.
+It was kind of cute how they would get adjoining campsites in kind of a “circle the wagons” fashion.
 I don’t think they ever took it camping any further away – they had plans to, but just never took the time even after retirement.
 I should add that while their friends had shorter but more square camper units and towed with larger engines, my dad towed with a Dodge 318 – yes, for 5500 pounds that was marginal, but he used to take particular pride in getting there on a single quarter tank while their friends had to fill their dual tanks before returning home…Airstreams really did pull lighter!